Ljubo Babić: Legacy

 Ljubo Babić was a central figure in the Croatian art scene in the period between the two world wars.
 His views provided a strong influence over the art of the time.
-His early work from Munich shows some poetic symbolism and art nouveau.
+His early work from Munich shows some poetic symbolism and aspects of art nouveau.
 In portraits, he soon began to depict the more psychological characteristics of his subject.
 From 1916, expressionistic ideas and themes appeared, and a move towards abstraction, resulting in some of his finest works.
 In November 1916, on the death of Emperor Francis Joseph, all the streets of Zagreb were dressed in black flags.
 Inspired by this image, Babić, then aged 26, painted the scene from the second floor window of his studio on Ilica Street.
 In the foreground is a long, torn black flag and behind it are ominous clouds, and below the people passing.
 Black Flag (Crna zastava) stands as one of his most memorable images.

 Writer Miroslav Krleža said of Babić - in the years between 1916 and 1922 - that he was strongly influenced by the time and by his own ideas.
 A strong influence on both was the poet Silvije Strahimir Kranjčević.
 Babić illustrated Kranjčević's "Poems" (Pjesme, 1908) and many of the poet's themes entered Babić's own work.
 From the inspiration of the mountain Velebit as seen from Crnčić, Babić created one of his most successful series: "View from the Sky" (Pogled s neba), "Aerial view" (Arielov pogled).
 He would later be known as the father of modern landscape painting in Croatia.

 A journey to Spain in 1920 resulted in an expressive series of paintings, including the powerful black "Fishermen" (Ribari).
 This cycle of Spanish street scenes was well received and stands as a high point of Babić's own art and Croatian painting in general.